gnafit/gna/doc/source/reactor.rst

 .. math::
    P(E_\nu) = \sum_j w_j(\theta) P_j(\Delta m^2, E_\nu)

-where the mixing angle only dependant weights :math:`w_j` and mass difference dependant oscillatory terms :math:`P_j` are factorized.
-Since only the oscillatory terms are energy dependant, when doing fits it's more computationally efficient to take the weights out of the integrals, making the recomputations a lot faster if only mixing angles are changed.
+where the mixing angle only dependent weights :math:`w_j` and mass difference dependent oscillatory terms :math:`P_j` are factorized.
+Since only the oscillatory terms are energy dependent, when doing fits it's more computationally efficient to take the weights out of the integrals, making the recomputations a lot faster if only mixing angles are changed.
 The corresponding formula, which is